sonatas, continued (Beethoven – Opus 97)

 say that in its presence, I quivered,

-experienced verily cosmic transmission
+experienced a verily cosmic transmission

 of energy, a sacred communication